DonMMK/Drones-against-Malaria-and-Dengue/Progress/README.md

 - What is the difference between NDVI and EVI?
 Answer: NDVI is a vegetation index that uses the reflectance of near-infrared and red light to determine the amount of chlorophyll in the target.
 EVI is a vegetation index that uses the reflectance of near-infrared, red, and blue light to determine the amount of chlorophyll in the target.

+- For the purposes of my project find Vegetation indices that can differentiate between grass and water puddles/logging.

 ## Meetings
 #### Meeting #1: Drone Spot Spraying at SERF with Felipe, Narmilan, Dean and Gavin on 14th February